glk2110/lineup_analyzer/README.md

 Find the file that was produced in the same folder as the program.
 It will be named, `lineup_analyzer`.

 Look through the different tabs of the excel file to see the best 5-player combinations, 4-player combinations, 3-player combinations, 2-player combinations and individual players!

+Note: If you can not find the file that was produced, it is because there was an error in one of the XML files.
+See the output in terminal to find the error.